5 ideas less ordinary for promoting your business with pizzazz

 Just the word ‘business’ can sound serious and dull.
 It sounds like board rooms painted a grim shade of magnolia and long meetings and sweaty handshakes.
 But that’s not you.
-You’re a new breed of business owner: the kind who wants to shake things up.
-And we are 100% with you on that.
+You’re a new breed of business owner: the kind who wants to shake things up and use online tools to manage your business.
+We are 100% with you on that.

 Standing out is all about enthusiasm, imagination, and finding new ways to meet old ends.
 Here are five off-beat ideas to give your business an edge.